by Bruce Dunlavy

 Reaction was swift and furious.
 Smith and Carlos (as they expected) were dismissed from the team and sent home, and the broadcast and print media reflected the general disgust of Americans at this “disrespect shown to our flag and our anthem.”
-Perhaps as telling a commentary as any was found in a feature article on an athletically-inclined family published in Sport magazine.
+Perhaps as telling a commentary as any was found in a feature article in Sport magazine on an athletically-inclined family.
 Included was a remark by the family’s sports-precocious young son that his goal was to win an Olympic medal and then stand proudly on the podium raising a white-gloved fist as a symbol of his love of America.

 Since then, the two Olympians have been rehabilitated.
 Both went on to careers in education (one as a college sociology professor and coach, the other as a high school guidance counselor), and today there is a statue of their iconic moment on display at the Smithsonian’s National Museum of African American History and Culture.
 [Update: In 2019 they were selected for induction into the Olympic and Paralympic Hall of Fame.]
 It would be a bit of a stretch to say that all has been forgiven, but the outrage of the moment has clearly faded from America’s collective memory.